spencertan/XVUtilities/README.md

 - Decay: Apply decay to all types in the tuple
 - SortType: Sort the types in a tuple based on comparator

-**Containers**
-- CBitset: Compile time bitset
+## Containers
+**CBitset**
+- A constexpr version of std::bitset

+**PinnedVector**
-- PinnedVector: A vector using VirtualAlloc, hence pointer invalidation will not happened on resizing
+- A vector using VirtualAlloc, hence pointer invalidation will not happened on resizing

 ## External Libraries